GavinHigham/Tiny-Universe-Engine/datastructures/ecs_notes.md

 		Array of hmempools for each component type, indexed by component type id. mempool of free component slots, so I can add/remove component types at runtime.

+With this implementation, accessing a component goes roughly like this, using eid and ctype:

+    cid = entities.pool[entities.slots[eid]][ctype]
+    component_pool = components[ctype]
+    component = component_pool.pool[component_pool.slots[cid]]

+Essentially 6 table lookups, completely serial, plus some arithmetic.
+Once the component handle list is accessed (```entities.pool[entities.slots[eid]]```), seeing if an entity has certain components on it is a single lookup.

+## Performance improvement if I need it:

+If I can make the slots table for each component hmempool big enough to be indexed by any eid, I can instead do this:

+	component_pool = components[ctype]
+	component = component_pool.pool[component_pool.slots[eid]]

+Only 3 table lookups to get a component from an entity, though it takes those 3 every time you want to check if an entity has a component.
+Can speed it up by storing a bitmask per entity of which components are attached.
+Also, when iterating over one component type, itoh[i] will give the eid, which can be used to look up sibling components somewhat faster.

 *********

 There are three kinds of reallocation I need to be concerned with: